 Pretty soon after discovering we were pregnant, my partner and I decided homebirth was really our only option.
 Living a healthy "organic" and vegan lifestyle, planning to greet my daughter in a hospital bed surrounded by tubes and doctors seems more horror story than helpful.
 I'm prone to hold my breath in hospitals.
 Not good for labor.

-Of course, I'm well aware of the realities for women my age.
-Even though people often tell me I don’t look a day older than 35, my hips would beg to differ.
+Of course, I'm well aware of the realities of homebirth don't always go as planned.
 Still, I hope the care with which I live each day plays some part in allowing me a healthy homebirth instead of a hospital birth.

 While my baby's daddy and I have every intention of sitting in that tub with just our midwife by our side until our daughter arrives, we both know that in this case, the destination is more important than the journey.
 That she arrives healthy is all that really matters.

 Still, I can't help but marvel at the medical machine we've created around birthing.
 Emergencies aside, many women don't think twice about where they're having their babies.
 Hospitals are now the norm for birthing options.
 Statistics are slim, but the Centers for Disease Control and Prevention (is birth a disease?) state that homebirths increased by 24 percent between 2004 and 2009—just under 30,000 total that year.
 Seems like I might know half of those women.

 The website Better Birth says hospital births are more painful because women are limited in their movements due to the tubes and beds and crowds of doctors and nurses.
 Women in hospitals are more likely to choose drugs like epidurals too, often at the urging of their physician, even if they had planned on opting out.
 And the risk of having a C-section—which is major surgery, by the way—increases by 10 percent if you're giving birth in a hospital.
 There are more risks for both mom and baby in cesarian deliveries as well.